When in doubt, don't go out!

 - Fishing shanties must have reflectors on each side so snowmobiles won't crash into them at dusk or during snowstorms.

-Use these guidelines to judge the SAFETY of FRESH SOLID ICE
+Use the guidelines below to judge the safety of fresh solid ice.

 Needed to support the weight of a car or light truck.